 On Linux, you will need:

-On Debian-based Linux distributions, all of these packages can be installed with this single command:
+On Debian-based Linux distributions, all of these essential packages can be installed with this single command:

-sudo apt install git build-essential cmake meson libzip-dev zlib1g-dev qt5-default libqt5svg5-dev
+sudo apt install build-essential cmake meson libzip-dev zlib1g-dev qt5-default libqt5svg5-dev qttools5-dev qttools5-dev-tools

-sudo pacman -Syu git base-devel cmake meson qt5-base qt5-svg
+sudo pacman -Syu --needed base-devel cmake meson qt5-base qt5-svg qt5-tools

 If your operating system has a newer version of CMake (> v3.12) you can use this cleaner solution: